Join us July 21-23 in Chiang Mai, Thailand!

 In-Person ticket + Online Organization Ticket: $397

-If you need financial assistance, scholarship applications will be available on January 1.
-Priority is given to survivors of human trafficking and Asian nationals working in grassroots organizations
+If you need financial assistance, scholarship applications will be available on February 1.
+Priority is given to survivors of human trafficking and Asian nationals working in grassroots organizations.
+Scholarship application window closes on April 30.

 2026 Speakers